pks9862728888/Data-structures-implementation/README.md

 # Data-structures-implementation
-Implementation of data structures using C, Java and Python programming languages.
+Implementation of data structures using Java and Python programming languages.